 - To be eligible to graduate from the ADN program, the student must achieve a grade of "C" or better in all final semester general education courses and all final semester NURS courses, which include:

-- ♣ NURS 2447 Nursing Clinical III
+- NURS 2447 Nursing Clinical III

 - NURS 2448 Restorative Nursing II

 - NURS 2464 Nursing Leadership

 - NURS 2466 Mental Health Nursing

-- Students who are unsuccessful in any one of the Semester 4 Generic/Semester 2 Advanced Standing NURS courses (NURS 2447, NURS 2448, NURS 2464, or NURS 2466), are not eligible to graduate as planned, must have a conversation with their advisor, and are required to submit a Revised Plan of Study (RPOS) if they wish to repeat and graduate.
+- Students who are unsuccessful in any one of the Semester 4 2 yr.
+ADN/Semester 2 LPN →ADN

+Bridge program NURS courses (NURS 2447, NURS 2448, NURS 2464, or NURS 2466), are not eligible to graduate as planned, must have a conversation with their advisor, and are required to submit a Revised Plan of Study (RPOS) if they wish to repeat and graduate.
 The RPOS requests will be considered by the Nursing Transfer and Progression Team (NTPT).
 Placement is not guaranteed, but if possible, is on a space-available basis related to the date the RPOS was submitted.
-Students with a gap of six (6) academic semesters (not including summer) from the end of the term in which they were unsuccessful will be required to take all nursing courses over.

-- Students who are unsuccessful in two or more of the Semester 4 Generic/Semester 2 Advanced

-Standing NURS courses
+Students with a

-(NURS 2447, NURS 2448, NURS 2464, or NURS 2466), are not eligible to graduate, and must wait 6 academic semesters (excluding summer) from the end of the unsuccessful term to be reaccepted into either M State Nursing Program (ADN or PN).
+- gap of six (6) academic semesters (not including summer) from the end of the term in which they were unsuccessful will be required to take all nursing courses over. - Students who are unsuccessful in two or more of the Semester 4 2 yr.
+ADN/Semester 2 LPN →ADN Bridge program NURS courses (NURS 2447, NURS 2448, NURS 2464, or NURS 2466), are not eligible to graduate, and must wait 6 academic semesters (excluding summer) from the end of the unsuccessful term to be reaccepted into either M State Nursing Program (ADN or PN).
 Students will be required to repeat all previous NURS courses.